tsamantanis/titanic-data-challenges/README.md

 console.log(`Women count: ${womenCount}`)
 ```

 Add the script above to `handleData()`.
-It should print the number of female passengers on the titanic.
+It should print the number of female passengers on the Titanic.

 Challenge: Count the number of male passengers.